Jebet812/NETWORKING/README.md

 *Interconnectivity:* Routers in an interconnected network maintain a routing table that lists preffered route between each of the networks.
 A routing protocol like a Border Gateway Protocol (BCG) is used to share information between routers.

 ***Types of Routers***
-- **Access Routers** Used typically in a home or small satellite offices.
+- **Access Routers:** Used typically in a home or small satellite offices.
 They tend to be low cost devices with a simple routing need.
-- **Distribution Routers**  The compile traff
+- **Distribution Routers:**  The compile traffic routing data from multiple routers and come with more significant processing and memory power.
+Often used to manage and control the quality of service across a WAN and designed to hold vast quantities of routing information.
+- **Edge Routers:**